Meelanlama/milans-store/README.md

 ---

-**5. Run the app using Maven (alternative)**

-If you prefer to run locally without Docker:

-- Update `application.yml` (host: `localhost`, port: `3306`)

-- Then run:

-`./mvnw spring-boot:run`

----

 ## Explore Rest APIs

 **Test these APIs using POSTMAN.**

-- [Postman Collections](./docs/Milan's%20Store.postman_collection.json) – API endpoints for testing with Postman.
-- Download the Postman Collection file from the [link](./docs/Milan's%20Store.postman_collection.json) and import it into Postman.
+- Download the Postman Collection file from the [Postman Collections](./docs/Milan's%20Store.postman_collection.json) and import it into Postman.
+Also,There is Swagger json file that i imported to Postman.

 ###  Authentication